syrianarchive/syrianarchive-http/README.md

 # Syrian Archive website

-the website for syrianarchive.org
+The website for syrianarchive.org

-It is a static website using metalsmith.
+This site uses the [mnemonic-archive-http](https://github.com/syrianarchive/mnemonic-archive-http) module which is a static website using metalsmith.
 It generates static html pages, that pull in a react application for the dynamic elements.
 The react application calls the api for the database and statistics.

 ## Dependencies